-The Parliamentary committee through the House of Commons have drawn up a report of significant changes and recommendations to Canada’s Temporary Foreign Worker Program (TFWP).
+The Parliamentary committee through the House of Commons has drawn up a report of significant changes and recommendations to Canada’s Temporary Foreign Worker Program (TFWP).
 The recommendations include; easier pathways to permanent residence for foreign workers and simpler ways for businesses to respond to shortages in the labour market.

 The committee has also been asked to remove the rule that says a foreign worker’s work permit must be tied to one particular employer as that this gives a chance to power abuse and there have been testimonies to that effect.
 However, employers who have a good history of using the program appropriately will be placed in a ‘Trusted Employer Program’ and they will have first priority in the processing of their applications for Labour Market Impact Assessment (LMIA).
 The recommendations are also in support of removing the rule that forces some workers in Canada to leave the country after four years.